toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 * The document must have one attribute name with value “Holberton school”
 * The database name will be passed as option of mongo command

+# 3. All documents
+A script that lists all documents in the collection school:

+* The database name will be passed as option of mongo command